cronical/budget_dance/docs/fcast.md

 ### capgn

- This is for the purposes of estimating taxes for the current and prior year until tax statements arrive.
+This is for the purposes of

+1. estimating taxes for the current and prior year until tax statements arrive
+2. reconciling between balances (which includes realized capital gains) and income (which only includes capital gains arising as dividends, but not from sales of securities).

 ### taxes